Published Feb 20, 2023

-As a Black father, Deep Space Nine holds a special meaning to me.
+As a Black father, Star Trek: Deep Space Nine holds a special meaning to me.

 Our experiences with racism did not end there.
 When he was a bit older he attended a mostly white, conservatively Christian private school.
 A school that encouraged its students to do things like read racist literature, and refused to celebrate Martin Luther King, Jr.’s birthday.
 After meeting with the leadership, and offering my services for free as a scholar of Blackness in America, they politely turned me down.
 That was the last time my son attended that school.

 I imagine that one day I will have to talk to him about driving.
 He is too young now, but when he is of age, I will have to have the oft discussed ‘talk’ with him.
 Like my mother had with me, and her parents had with her, I will have to warn him about the police.
 Tell him what he needs to do to survive the eventual encounter with law enforcement that he is destined to have.
 I may even talk to him about the time the police pulled a gun on me when I was 20, and then again when I was 25 and again when I was in my 30s — all because I fit the description of a man they were looking for and “acted suspicious.”

 This is why Deep Space Nine is so special to me.
 It’s not because the storytelling was groundbreaking for its time, though it was.
 It is not merely because Benjamin Sisko, as a Black man, was a commander and captain, though that was awesome to see.
 No, the reason why Deep Space Nine mattered was Jake Sisko — Ben’s son.